mjarestad/Filtry/README.md

         "mjarestad/laravel-filter": "dev-master"
     }

-Add the ServiceProvider to app/config/app.php
+Add the ServiceProvider to the provider array in app/config/app.php

     'Pixel\Filter\FilterServiceProvider',

+Add the Facade to the aliases array in app/config/app.php

+    'Filter'  => 'Pixel\Filter\FilterFacade',